-FOR THE YEAR ENDED NOVEMBER 30, 2020
+FOR THE YEAR ENDED NOVEMBER 30, 2021

-The following Management's Discussion and Analysis, or MD&A, provides Management's point of view on the financial position and results of operations of Theratechnologies Inc., on a consolidated basis, for the twelve-month period ended November 30, 2020, or Fiscal 2020, compared to the twelve-month period ended November 30, 2019, or Fiscal 2019.
+The following Management's Discussion and Analysis, or MD&A, provides Management's point of view on the financial position and results of operations of Theratechnologies Inc., on a consolidated basis, for the year ended November 30, 2021, or Fiscal 2021, compared to the year ended November 30, 2020, or Fiscal 2020.
 Unless otherwise indicated or unless the context requires otherwise, all references in this MD&A to "Theratechnologies", the "Company", the "Corporation", "we", "our", "us" or similar terms refer to Theratechnologies Inc. and its subsidiaries on a consolidated basis.
-This MD&A is dated February 24, 2021, was approved by our Board of Directors on February 24, 2021 and should be read in conjunction with our audited annual consolidated financial statements and the notes thereto as at November 30, 2020, or Audited Financial Statements.
+This MD&A is dated February 23, 2022, was approved by our Board of Directors on February 23, 2022 and should be read in conjunction with our audited annual consolidated financial statements and the notes thereto as at November 30, 2021, or Audited Financial Statements.

-Except as otherwise indicated, the financial information contained in this MD&A and in our Audited Financial Statements has been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
+Except as otherwise indicated, the financial information contained in this MD&A and in our Audited Financial Statements has been prepared with International Financial Reporting Standards (IFRS), as issued by the International Accounting Standards Board (IASB).

-The Company's functional and reporting currency is the United States dollar, or USD.
+The Company's functional and presentation currency is the United States dollar (USD).
 All monetary amounts set forth in this MD&A and the Audited Financial Statements are expressed in USD, unless otherwise noted.

-In this MD&A, the use of EGRIFTA SV[®] (tesamorelin for injection) refers to tesamorelin for the reduction of excess abdominal fat in HIV-infected patients with lipodystrophy and the use of Trogarzo[®] (ibalizumab-uiyk) injection refers to ibalizumab for the treatment of multidrug resistant HIV-1 infected patients.
-The use of tesamorelin refers to the use of our tesamorelin compound for the potential treatment of nonalcoholic steatohepatitis, or NASH, in the general population.
+In this MD&A, the use of EGRIFTA[®] and EGRIFTA SV[®] (tesamorelin for injection) refers to tesamorelin for the reduction of excess abdominal fat in HIV-infected patients with lipodystrophy and the use of Trogarzo[®] (ibalizumab-uiyk) injection refers to ibalizumab for the treatment of multidrug resistant HIV-1 infected patients.
+The use of tesamorelin refers to the use of our tesamorelin compound for the potential treatment of nonalcoholic steatohepatitis (NASH) in the general population and in people living with HIV.